anand0xff/FourierOpticsJHU2021/Class7_README.md

 #### Fourier joke:
 The mean tilt of a wavefront across an aperture does what to the intensity centroid of the image?
-It's actuallly a "theorem" in optics - I refer to it in a [1995 speckle paper](https://ui.adsabs.harvard.edu/abs/1995AJ....110..430S/abstract), the original reference is [Teague 1982](https://ui.adsabs.harvard.edu/abs/1982JOSA...72.1199T/abstract).
+It's actuallly a "theorem" in optics - I refer to it in the appendix of a [1995 speckle paper](https://ui.adsabs.harvard.edu/abs/1995AJ....110..430S/abstract), the oldest reference I found is [Teague 1982](https://ui.adsabs.harvard.edu/abs/1982JOSA...72.1199T/abstract).

 Explore steps of phase across the apertture.
-Where does aliiasing come in to confuse the limit?
+Where does aliiasing come in to confuse the analytical  limit we see here?

+Postamble: SamplingTheorem.pdf

 #### 0. Homework from Class 6:

 **Pencil and paper**.
 To do this homework you will need some of the symmetry  properies of the transforms of real functions.
-Last week: show that the Fourier transform of a real function is Hermitian, annd working on symmetry of FTs,, application to first order speckles.
+Last week: show that the Fourier transform of a real function is Hermitian, and working on symmetry of FTs, application to first order speckles.
 Exercises in psf expansion symmetries, effects on morphology, and Strehl raatio

 **Running and playing with code**